agera-sdk/previous-version-2/README.md

   - On JavaScript: interval works like this:
     - https://users.rust-lang.org/t/future-based-interval-in-the-browser/97693/3
     - Use approach 1 (**WITHOUT** `setInterval`) in the above post, using the optimal solution not using `setInterval` nor `setTimeout`
+      - As outlined in the next parts of this list, there will be non-animation interval functions too.
 - [x] wrap `Timeout`
 - [x] wrap `Instant`
 - [x] wrap `Wait`